not-ericdong/SpaceShooter/README.md

 ![](img/example.PNG)

 **How to play on your computer:**
-Download the file from this repository
+1. Clone this repository to desired folder on your computer
-Make sure Python 3 is installed
+2. Make sure Python 3 is installed
+3. * For Windows users run 'pip install pygame' and 'pip install pillow'
+   * For Mac and Linux users run 'python3 pip install pygame' and 'python3 pip install pillow'
+4. * For Windows users run '\path\to\folder\SpaceShooter\assets\main.py' in the command line
+   * For Mac and Linux users run 'python ~/SpaceShooter/assets/main.py' in te command line

 Try to beat my highscore of 946!